phiroict/kafka-packer-terraform-aws/README.md

 After the terraform apply we have three servers, one with a public ip to be able to set up the cluster, and then two other brokers running on the same machine / base image.

+### CI
+We use concourse to install the build and deploy tool we use for the kafka deploy.

 ### Instantiate a Cluster